 - Roast besan on a low flame for 3-5 minutes until you get a nice aroma.
 Cool and mix into the chicken.
 Let it marinate in the refrigerator for a minimum of 30 minutes.

-4. Smoked Chicken Tikka
+4. Smoked Tandoori Chicken Kebabs

 Quickly drizzle a spoon of oil or ghee to produce smoke and cover the bowl with a lid.
 It wouldn’t produce as much smoke as charcoal, but a little goes a long way here.